 I said the Stronic G made me feel like I was flying, and the Stronic Real gives me the same floating sensation (despite its different shape).
 I’ve even noticed tears welling up in my eyes because of the rush.
 I don’t typically cry during sex, it’s just that the Stronic Real just keeps me right on the edge of orgasm for ten minutes at a time.
 With it doing the work for me, I can just lie still and feel everything: It’s both overwhelming and so good.

 Often, to tip myself over that edge, I find myself jerking the Stronic Real by hand.
 (It’s my way.)
-The Stronic stroke length just isn’t quite long enough to meet my needs without the extra push—but after that, it’s hands-free orgasms for up to minutes at a time, so I really can’t complain.3
+The Stronic stroke length just isn’t quite long enough to make me come without an extra push—but after that, it’s a roller coaster of hands-free orgasms, for minutes at a time.3

 Speaking of additional stim, I can see why Fun Factory’s product description says, “Combine [the Stronic Real] with your favorite external vibe for a toe-curling climax.”
 This is, of course, how most owners will prefer to use the Real.4 Though this isn’t my style because I’m weird like that, I will tell you that the toy’s self-propelled motion gives me more freedom with my hands, to play with my body—or my phone, because it’s the Internet Age, y’all.